MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 <!-- ====================================================================== -->
 ## The complete sample

-The following sample launches Microsoft Edge in IE mode, navigates to [bing.com](https://www.bing.com/) and searches for "WebDriver".
+The following sample launches Microsoft Edge in IE mode, navigates to [bing.com](https://www.bing.com/), and then searches for "WebDriver".

 ### [C#](#tab/c-sharp/)